arjunmehta/node-geohash-int/README.md

 A basic wrapper for the C [`geohash-int`](https://github.com/yinqiwen/geohash-int) library by [`yin qiwen`](https://github.com/yinqiwen).

 **NOTE: This module is very slow compared to the native javascript library.
-We are working on integrating this functionality into the native `node-geohash` library [`node-geohash`](https://github.com/sunng87/node-geohash)**
+We are working on integrating this functionality into the native nodejs library [`node-geohash`](https://github.com/sunng87/node-geohash)**

 ## Introduction